U.S. Spending Rises in December; Saving Rate Lowest Since 2005 -- 2nd Update

-Soaring stock prices and improving job prospects have set Americans off on an optimistic spending splurge that is drawing down how much they sock away for retirement and rainy days.
+Soaring stock prices and improving job prospects have set Americans off on a spending splurge that is cutting into how much they sock away for retirement and rainy days.

 Continue Reading Below